Right Arrow

 • Integration APIs: Connectors linking PPE detection to existing ERP, safety management, and reporting systems

-These components operate continuously, providing 24/7 monitoring without additional staffing requirements—particularly valuable for maintaining oversight during third-shift operations.
+These components operate around the clock, providing 24/7 monitoring without additional staffing requirements—a key benefit for maintaining oversight during third-shift operations.

 The manufacturing safety compliance landscape